-There might be additional eligibility requirements for a DAFZA PLC to pursue the listings with any of the exchanges mentioned above; like in earlier 2021, the DFM issued its own listing rules for free zone companies in UAE.
+There might be additional eligibility requirements for a DAFZA PLC to pursue the listings with any of the exchanges mentioned above; in 2021, the DFM issued its own listing rules for free zone companies in UAE.

 SCA’s approval is mandatory for the companies pursuing listing in DFM and ADX; DFSA’s approval of the IPO is required if the Company chooses Nasdaq for the listing.

-- For how many years the accounting records need to be kept for a DIFC registered company?A DIFC registered company needs to keep its accounting records for at least six years from the date upon which the Company created the document, or for some other period as may be prescribed in the respective regulations (Clause 122(2)
+A DIFC-registered company needs to keep its accounting records for at least six years from the date upon which the Company created the document or for some other period as may be prescribed in the respective regulations (Clause 122(2).

-- What is the period of the first financial statements for a newly company registered in DIFC?Generally, the first financial statements period for a DIFC registered company as per Article 123 is a maximum of 18 months from the day the Company incorporated as determined by the Company’s directors.
+Generally, the first financial statement period for a DIFC-registered company as per Article 123 is a maximum of 18 months from the day the Company is incorporated as determined by the Company’s directors.

-- Is Audit of financial statements mandatory in UAE?As per Article 27 of UAE Federal Law no 2 of 2015, every Joint Stock Company or Limited Liability Company shall appoint one or more auditors to audit the Company’s books of accounts yearly.
+As per Article 27 of UAE Federal Law, no 2 of 2015, every Joint Stock Company or Limited Liability Company shall appoint one or more auditors to audit the Company’s books of accounts yearly.
 All the other types of companies may appoint an auditor under the provisions of this Law.

-- For how many years should a mainland company in UAE maintain the accounting records?As per Article 26 of UAE Federal Law no 2 of 2015, every Company needs to maintain accounting records for at least 5 (five) years from the end of the Company’s financial year.
+As per Article 26 of UAE Federal Law no 2 of 2015, every Company must maintain accounting records for at least 5 (five) years from the end of the Company’s financial year.
 Electronic copies are acceptable.

-- What is the financial year followed in UAE for the Audit of the financial statements?The UAE government prescribes no specific financial year.
-The financial year should be 12 months and acceptable up to 18 months for the first financial year (newly formed companies).
-Most of the entities follow January to December (Calendar year) except for subsidiary companies that match Parent Company’s financial year outside UAE.
+The UAE government prescribes no specific financial year.
+The financial year should be 12 months and acceptable for up to 18 months for the first financial year (newly formed companies).
+Most entities follow January to December (The calendar year) except for subsidiary companies that match the Parent Company’s financial year outside UAE.

-- Is there a requirement to submit the audited financial statements to the regulators in UAE?
+Is there a requirement to submit the audited financial statements to the regulators in UAE?

 - Listed companies must submit the audited yearly financial statements to the respective stock exchanges in UAE before March 31st

-- Central Bank regulated entities like banks, financial institutions, and exchange houses should submit audited yearly financial statements before March 31st.
+- Central Bank-regulated entities like banks, financial institutions, and exchange houses should submit audited yearly financial statements before March 31st.

-- Insurance companies, brokers under the Central bank’s purview, must submit their audited financial statements within four months.
+- Insurance companies, and brokers under the Central bank’s purview, must submit their audited financial statements within four months.

-Yes, According to Article 17 of implementing rules and regulations concerning the establishment of free zone, establishments at Hamriyah Free Zone are required to appoint auditors from the approved list by the HFZ Authority and shall deliver a copy of the auditor’s report to the FZE Unit of HFZ Authority, together with the annual financial statements
+Yes, According to Article 17 of implementing rules and regulations concerning the establishment of the free zone, establishments at Hamriyah Free Zone are required to appoint auditors from the approved list by the HFZ Authority and shall deliver a copy of the auditor’s report to the FZE Unit of HFZ Authority, together with the annual financial statements.

 Latest insights, case studies and news from across the network